mebigfatguy/fb-contrib/README.md

 * Kevin Lubick
 * Philippe Arteau
 * Thrawn
-* Juan Martín Sotuyo Dodero
+* Juan Martin Sotuyo Dodero
+* Richard Fearn

 The master branch is the main branch of development currently targeting the new FindBugs 3 platform.